A run-down of the best e-liquid, dry herb and wax vape pens, from the cheap-but-effective options to the pricey but worth it.

 What Do You Want to Vape?

-The first thing to consider when you’re looking for the best vape pen is what you want to use it for.
+The first thing to consider when you’re looking for a reliable vape pen is what you want to use it for.
 Will you only be vaping e-juice?
 Or are you looking specifically for a dry herb or wax vape pen?
-If you’re not sure or want to vape all three types, 3-in-1 vape pens are the obvious choice, but otherwise you can choose something specialized to your specific purpose.
+If you’re not sure or want to vape all three types, 3-in-1 vaporizer pens are the obvious choice, but otherwise you can choose something specialized to your specific purpose.

 The Size and Capacity of the Battery